LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/5_Energy_Storage_System_Design.md

 - **Renewable Integration** – Storing excess renewable energy for use during low-generation periods.
 - **Backup Power & Resilience** – Ensuring reliable supply during outages or emergencies.

-As the global energy landscape shifts toward **decarbonization and smart grids**, ESS has become an enabling technology for **microgrids, smart manufacturing, hybrid power systems, and future energy markets**.
+As the global energy landscape shifts toward decarbonization and smart grids, ESS has become an enabling technology for microgrids, smart manufacturing, hybrid power systems, and future energy markets.